Dev Bootcamp demise ‘not the canary’ for Aussie coding course providers

 The bootcamp market in the US has changed significantly since Dev was founded.
 Despite booming demand – the industry has grown from around 2,000 bootcamp graduates in 2013 to almost 18,000 graduates in 2016, according to data from Course Report – Dev faced competition from more than 90 available bootcamps and universities which are increasingly making coding part of their curriculums.

-In Australia there are only a handful of providers, chiefly General Assembly (GA), Coder Factory Academy, and Academy Xi.
-Speaking in April, Raman Nambiar, managing director of Coder Factory Academy said that he was aware of a number of US providers that were eyeing expansion into Australia.
+In Australia there are only a handful of providers, chiefly General Assembly (GA), Coder Academy (previously Coder Factory Academy), and Academy Xi.
+Speaking in April, Raman Nambiar, managing director of Coder Academy said that he was aware of a number of US providers that were eyeing expansion into Australia.

 Meyer, senior regional director for General Assembly in APAC, said he expected a number of US providers to “go the same way” as Dev in the next few years.
 He expects course providers will continue to consolidate, the survivors growing larger in size and fewer in number.